Euler State Networks: Non-dissipative Reservoir Computing: Experiments

-Overall, results in Figure~\ref{fig.memory_results} clearly indicate that EuSN are able to propagate the input information effectively across many time-steps, overcoming the fading memory limitations which are typical of ESN variants.
+Overall, results in Figure~\ref{fig.memory_results} clearly indicate that EuSN are able to propagate the input information effectively in tasks requiring long-term memorization abilities, overcoming the fading memory limitations which are typical of ESN variants.